microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-get-message.md

 ---
 title: "Get channel message"
-description: "Retrieve a single message (without its replies) in a channel of a team."
+description: "Retrieve a single message (without its replies) in a channel of a team."author: "nkramer"
 ---

 # Get channel message